Revel In Rivals, Code Red Catch-Up Part 3

 Jacoby lives with his mom, Joan Hackett (nominated for an Academy Award for Only When I Laugh, but as far as I'm concerned, most memorable in the final, amazing segment of Dead Of Night, Bobby), in New York City.
 Everything seems great, he enjoys making movies with his friends and despite being just 10 years-old has stepped into the responsibilities of being "the man of the house."
 That position is threatened when Robert Klein starts courting Joan, but she assures him he just has to win her son over.
 Well, we've all seen enough Bad Seed variants to know how well that's going to go.
 But like I said, this isn't exactly horror.
 Don't expect a lot of social workers to be pushed out of windows or nosy neighbors to get slashed with a knife.
 This is a more serious, psychological film.
 Better Watch Out was all about surprising you with shocking plot twists around each corner and drawing you into the classic, Hitchcock game of "how will the killer get away with his crime?"
 Rivals is more about making you ask, "jeez, what is lurking in that kid's mind?"

 Unsurprisingly, Rivals hasn't had a lavish history on home video.
 I was excited to see Code Red gave it a chance when they released it on DVD in 2010, because I doubt anybody else would've touched it except maybe some cheap budget label throwing it in a box of 50 generic dramas or something.
 With Code Red, I knew I was going to get a nice, widescreen presentation taken from original film elements.
-And that's great, because this seems to be the only disc of the film available anywhere in the world.
+And that was great, because for a long time, it was basically the only disc of the film available anywhere in the world.
+But now Dark Force has restored it in HD as part of their Drive-In double features series, paired with Sinner's Blood, covered here.

 1 comment: